rzfeeser/aap-webhook/README.md

 ## How It Works
-This is just a simple playbook that pushes some static strings to standard out when triggered.
+This is just a simple Ansible playbook that pushes some static strings to standard out when triggered.
 The magic is in **repo > Settings > Webhooks** and configuring a webhook, so that event data is delivered to Ansible Automation Platfrom (AAP) when events occur in GitHub.

 ## Resources